10 Best Movies on a Train

 Train to Busan

-I talked about Train to Busan just yesterday, but it really is a great movie.
+I talked about Train to Busan here, but it really is a great movie.
 It’s got all the drama you want out of any movie, it has scary zombies, it has solid fundamental filmmaking, and because it’s a foreign-language movie, you can claim to be a “real cinephile.”
 It’s a win all around!